Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Discussion on Future Directions

 \section{Discussion on Future Directions}

 The empirical analysis enabled by the Virne benchmark illuminates several promising avenues for advancing deep RL-based NFV-RA methods.
-While current leading algorithms demonstrate significant capabilities, addressing the following challenges could lead to even more robust, efficient, and practical solutions.
+Although state-of-the-art algorithms show substantial capability, significant challenges remain that hinder more robust, efficient, and practical solutions.
+In this section, we outline several key future directions, and we provide an empirical study of an emerging algorithm addressing some of these directions in Figure~\ref{fig:exp-emerging-solutions}.